pippinbarr/lets-play-ancient-greek-punishment-teaches-typing/info/README.md

 # [Play Online](https://pippinbarr.github.io/lets-play-ancient-greek-punishment-teaches-typing) (desktop only)

 ## Description
+*Type!
+Type the boulder up the hill!
+Type the eagle away from your liver!
+Type, damn you!
+It’s Mavis Beacon Teaches Typing in the depths of Hades!
+Feel the burn of your repetitive strain injuries!*

 _Let's Play: Ancient Greek Punishment: Teaches Typing_ is yet another new edition in the _Let's Play: Ancient Greek Punishment_ series, focusing on a retelling of five (kind of) mythological punishments.
 In _Teaches Typing_ you learn to type in this helpfully Sisyphean environment.
 It's like Mavis Beacon, but in Hades.

 ## Press